Inverness Dethatching Lawn Services

 Inverness Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching near Inverness’s wetlands, streams, and conservation lands requires coordination with the Environmental Commission or Sustainability Board.
-Work within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may necessitate permits and adherence to buffer zone regulations.
-Seasonal restrictions are enforced to protect wildlife, especially during the April-May nesting period for ground-nesting birds; visual surveys are recommended before starting work.
-Erosion control is critical in heavy clay soils, which are highly susceptible to sediment runoff when bare.
-Required measures include immediate overseeding, use of erosion control blankets on slopes, and sediment barriers to prevent runoff into sensitive areas.
-For permit guidance and environmental compliance procedures, contact:
+Dethatching activities near wetlands, streams, or conservation lands in Inverness require coordination with the Environmental Commission or Sustainability Board.
+Properties within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may need permits and must follow buffer zone regulations.
+Erosion control is especially critical on heavy clay soils, which are highly susceptible to runoff when bare.
+During the spring dethatching window (April-May), residents and contractors must be aware of wildlife breeding seasons and conduct visual surveys for nesting birds, following Illinois Department of Natural Resources guidelines.
+Environmental compliance includes:

 Inverness Environmental Commission